 - Round Trip Latency < 100ms

 - Video Bandwidth > 300 Kbps

-CloudReady synthetic monitoring delivers Teams metrics data in real-time, enabling IT to easily estimate availability, uptime, and performance.
-Below is a screenshot that shows exactly what readings are for these critical metrics, and their respective numbers.
-Companies can now confidently respond to whether they are effectively meeting remote, WFH, and branch office employee experience needs.
+CloudReady synthetic monitoring delivers Teams metrics data in real-time, enabling IT to easily estimate availability and performance.
+Below is a screenshot that shows exactly what readings are for these critical metrics.
+Companies can confidently respond to whether they are effectively monitoring remote, WFH, and branch office employee experience needs.

 Teams AV testing under conditions (public or private sites) that reflect exactly what end-users are experiencing establishes the monitoring and troubleshooting process as more valuable.
-Monitoring of Teams WebRTC/AV stats from cloud sites is not realistic while everyone works from home today.
+Monitoring of Teams WebRTC/AV stats from cloud sites isn’t really while everyone WFH today.
 On the other hand, Teams messaging, and availability monitoring of Teams run from Exoprise global public vantage sites.

-For WFH employees, the combination of CloudReady and Service Watch helps to provide a complete overview of the user experience along with a high-level insight into the health of the network infrastructure.
-Because organizations need scale and reliability, both techniques can eliminate guesswork, resolve visibility, reduce MTTR and establish a solid monitoring foundation to a greater extent.
+The combination of CloudReady and Service Watch helps to provide a complete overview of the user experience along with a high-level insight into the health of the network infrastructure.
+Don’t believe us?
+Check out our video with Forrester.

 See what Exoprise can do for your enterprise with a simple deployment.
 View how an IT administrator can easily track all QoS and call quality metrics.
 Immediately detect network issues impacting your next Team audio-video call and receive timely notifications in ServiceNow.
 Ensure low latency and a high-quality end-user experience for your remote workers.